Life As a Spa Manager

 - Check spa equipment to ensure proper functioning.

-When polled, Spa Managers say the following skills are most frequently used in their jobs:
+Spa Managers state the following job skills are important in their day-to-day work.

 Coordination: Adjusting actions in relation to others’ actions.